Understanding Inheritance and Composition in PHP Object-Oriented Programming

 When working with frameworks that provide established class hierarchies, extending their base classes is often the correct approach.
 If you use an MVC framework, your controller classes likely extend a base Controller class provided by the framework.
 Similarly, CLI applications built on frameworks like Symfony Console often extend a base Command class.

 In these cases, the framework provides the contract and structure, and your class fills in the specifics.
 The inheritance hierarchy is stable because it is controlled by the framework maintainers, not your application code.
+This separation means you benefit from inheritance without owning the maintenance burden of the parent class.

 When Inheritance Causes Problems